MicrosoftDocs/sql-docs/docs/connect/php/using-table-valued-parameters.md

 ---
-title: "Using Table-valued parameters with the PHP Drivers"
+title: Using table-valued parameters
-description: "Learn how to use Table-valued parameters with the Microsoft Drivers for PHP for SQL Server." ms.date: 01/24/2022 ms.prod: sql ms.prod_service: connectivity ms.custom: ""
+description: Learn how to use table-valued parameters with the Microsoft Drivers for PHP for SQL Server. ms.date: 01/27/2022 ms.prod: sql ms.prod_service: connectivity ms.custom: ""